p2panda/handbook/website/docs/01-writing-data/schemas.md

   - the first section is the name, which must have 1-64 characters, must start with a letter and must contain only alphanumeric characters and underscores
   - the remaining sections are the document view id of the schema's `schema_definition_v1` document, represented as alphabetically sorted hex-encoded operation ids, separated by underscores.
   - example `profile_picture_0020c65567ae37efea293e34a9c7d13f8f2bf23dbdc3b5c7b9ab46293111c48fc78b`
+- as application schema ids can potentially grow very large the _schema hash id_ is an alterantive identifier with limited size
+  - unless a limited-size identifier is required, the regular _schema id_ should be preferred as it's not possible to reconstruct the schema document from the _schema hash id_
+  - the schema hash id is constructed by concatenating
+    - the schema's _name_
+    - **two** underscore characters (`__`)
+    - the schema's _document view hash id_
+    - example `profile_picture__0020c65567ae37efea293e34a9c7d13f8f2bf23dbdc3b5c7b9ab46293111c48fc78b`

 ## System Schemas